ALTERNATIVE RITES OF PASSAGE

-“Alternative Rites of Passage (ARP) are touted by NGOs and international donors as an alternative to female initiation into womanhood, but without female genital mutilation”.
-They “may be read as a newly-invented ritual that aims to replicate or mimic certain aspects of the traditional initiation process, but without the physical cut.”
+“Alternative Rites of Passage (ARP) are touted by NGOs and international donors as an alternative to female initiation into womanhood, but without FGM”.
+They “may be read as a newly-invented ritual that aim to replicate or mimic certain aspects of the traditional initiation process, but without the physical cut.”
 (Lotte Hughes, 2018)

-In many communities FGM is practiced as an initiation into womanhood, guaranteeing a girl’s marriageability.
+In many communities Female Genital Mutilation is practiced as an initiation into womanhood, guaranteeing a girl’s marriageability.
 It is seen as proof of her strength and bravery and allows her to gain respect from other women.
-Therefore, alternative rites of passage aim to offer a harmless alternative to FGM while fulfilling the function that FGM has in some communities: to mark the passage from childhood to womanhood.
+Therefore, ARP aim to offer a harmless alternative to FGM while fulfilling the function that FGM has in some communities: to mark the passage from childhood to womanhood.

-Currently, the main issue is the community’s recognition of alternative rites of passage, which is not always ensured.
+Currently, the main issue is the community’s recognition of ARP, which is not always ensured.
 The lack of community’s involvement and inclusion in the trainings, sensitization campaigns or during the ARP brings distrust and gives the impression of something imposed by the outside interfering in the community’s affairs and culture.

 How and where is it put in place?

-ARP are mostly implemented in Kenyan communities (AMREF, 2018; AMREF Canada), the strategy has also been used in other countries such as Uganda (UNFPA-UNICEF, 2017) and Somalia (8).
+ARP are mostly implemented in Kenyan communities (AMREF, 2018), the strategy has also been used in other countries such as Uganda (UNFPA-UNICEF, 2017) and Somalia.